4v0n/mern-stack/README.md

 # mern stack
-A project for learning full stack development using mern
+A simple project for learning the mern stack follwing The Net Ninja's tutorials